Corydalis bulbous : Planting, Cultivation, and Care

 • Hardiness -15 °C and beyond

-The tuberous corydalis is a perennial plant from the poppy family (formerly Fumariaceae), like the poppy or Bleeding Heart (Dicentra).
-Corydalis are very close to fumitories, and were previously classified in the Fumariaceae family.
-The Corydalis genus includes over 500 species.
-They are native to temperate regions of the Northern Hemisphere, from northern Europe and Asia, mainly China.
-In their natural habitat, these plants grow primarily in forests, fresh undergrowth, shaded and damp environments, and often in montane meadows.
+The tuberous corydalis or bulbous corydalis is a perennial plant from the Papaveraceae family (formerly Fumariaceae), like the poppy or Bleeding Heart (Dicentra).
+Corydalis are very close to fumitories, and were previously classified under the Fumariaceae family.
+The genus Corydalis includes over 500 species.
+They are native to temperate regions of the Northern Hemisphere, northern Europe and Asia, mainly China.
+In their natural habitat, these plants grow primarily in forests, fresh undergrowth, shaded and humid environments, and often in montane meadows.

 Some Corydalis have changed families, such as the Solid Corydalis (Corydalis solida) or solid-tubered corydalis.
 This species has naturalised in France.
 We distinguish Corydalis solida, which grows from a bulb or more precisely a tuber, from Corydalis flexuosa, which are herbaceous plants spreading via stolons.
 It is sometimes confused with common fumitory or hollow corydalis, Corydalis cava, to which it is very similar.

 This small tuberous perennial plant develops into a bushy clump from a single tuberised root.
-Its bulb contains nutrient reserves and has no space between its layers, hence its names ‘solida’ and ‘solid-tubered corydalis’.
-At maturity, it reaches 15 to 20 cm in height with a spread of 20 to 25 cm.
+Its bulb contains nutrient reserves and has no space between its layers, hence its names “solida” and “solid-tubered corydalis”.
+At maturity, it reaches 15 to 20 cm in height and 20 to 25 cm in spread.

 Finely and deeply incised, with a light appearance, the foliage resembles that of maidenhair fern or columbine.
-The deciduous aerial vegetation completely disappears in winter.
-In spring, stems with finely divided, petiolate and compound leaves emerge from the soil.
-They are alternate, divided into 3 narrow, ovate segments.
+The deciduous aerial vegetation disappears completely in winter.
+In spring, stems with finely divided, petiolate, and compound leaves emerge from the soil.
+They are alternate, divided into 3 narrow and ovate segments.
 They measure 5 to 8 cm long and display beautiful shades of green, ranging from light grey-green to bluish-green.

-Above this lush, finely divided nest of greenery, flowering occurs towards the end of spring, from March to May.
-The upright flower stems bear clusters of 10 to 20 compact, hermaphroditic flowers at their tips, standing erect above the foliage.
+On this lush and finely divided nest of greenery, flowering occurs towards the end of spring, from March to May.
+The upright flower spikes bear clusters of 10 to 20 compact, hermaphroditic flowers at their tips, standing above the foliage.
 The flowers have a slender, elongated, tubular shape, 1 to 2 cm long.
-They are composed of four fused petals, the lower one equipped with a long, tapered spur reflexed backwards.
+They are composed of four fused petals, with the lower one featuring a long, slender spur reflexed backwards.
 This crest-like feature is said to have given the plant its vernacular name, “Korydallis” in Greek meaning “crested lark”.
-The corydalis takes on the appearance of a bush populated by birds.
-The tube opens into a mouth with 2 lips, revealing a white throat furnished with stamens.
+The corydalis resembles a bush populated with birds.
+The tube opens into a two-lipped mouth with a white throat adorned with stamens.
 Digitate bracts, divided into strips, encircle each flower.

-The Solid Corydalis bears delicate purplish-pink flowers in Corydalis solida ‘Purple Bird’, or diaphanous white in ‘White Swallow’, which stand out beautifully against the green foliage, hence its very poetic English nickname ‘White Swallow’.
+The Solid Corydalis bears a delicate rose-purple, purple-violet flowering in Corydalis solida ‘Purple Bird’, or diaphanous white in ‘White Swallow’, which stands out beautifully against the green foliage, earning it the very poetic English nickname ‘White Swallow’.

 corydalis solida